Southern Iced Sweet Tea

 Notes

 • Never pour hot tea into a glass pitcher.
-Refrigerate the tea or at least cool it to room temperature first.
+Refrigerate or cool the tea to room temperature before adding to a glass container.

-• Store it in the refrigerator for about three days in a plastic or glass pitcher with a well fitting lid.
+• Store it in the refrigerator for about three days in a plastic or glass pitcher with a tight fitting lid.

 Nutrition Information